Physical Processes in Ecosystems

 Some familiarity with differential calculus and algebra is helpful.
 Biophysics often involves quantifying rates of change of quantities of interest (e.g., energy, resources), rather than the quantities themselves.
 So derivatives and integrals are particularly relevant.
 We provide a primer aimed at reviewing the mathematics required for the ecological applications.
 The following books are helpful resources for reviewing the relevant math: Otto and Day, A Biologist’s Guide to Mathematical Modeling in Ecology and Evolution; Claudia Neuhauser, Calculus for Biology and Medicine.

 The development of the modules was supported by a National Science Foundation Training Grant (No. GZ-2980).
-The course was coordinated by and Ben Jayne and XXX from the University of Washington and David Gates from the University of Michigan served as an advisor.
+The course was coordinated by Ben Jayne from the University of Washington and David Gates from the University of Michigan served as an adviser.
 Graduate students and others contributed modules.
 The TrEnCh project and the update of the modules is supported by a National Science Foundation (NSF) Advances in Biological Informatics CAREER grant (DBI-1349865).

 Department of Biology and Center for Quantitative Science, University of Washington, Seattle, WA